2018 World Cup: A guide to the grounds hosting games in Russia

 Location: Situated south of Moscow on the Don River, 20 miles from the Sea of Azov.

-Background: Another new stadium.
-Groundbreaking for the stadium began in 2013, during which in-tact shells from World War II were found.
-Completion is expected towards the end of 2017.
+Background: Another new stadium, groundbreaking began in 2013, during which intact shells from World War II were found.
+Completion was delayed from late 2017 to 2018.

-Situated on the southern bank of the River Don, the stadium is planned as the start of a new city centre, with the rest of the city lying north.
+Situated on the southern bank of the Don River, the stadium is planned as the start of a new city centre, with the rest of the city lying north.

 FC Rostov, the 2014 Russian Cup winners, will play its home games at the stadium following World Cup, with the capacity reduced to 25,000.